Water tank pressure sensor sitting on pavers

 - output.turn_on: boost_5v_en

-- delay: 500ms # let tank sensor stabilise
+- delay: 1750ms # Let tank sensor stabilise before reading

 # Take single reading from fuel gauge